rubensoleao/rubensoleao/README.md

 ###  🐧🐧🐧 Hi there 👋 🐍🐍🐍

-Currently working with python monogoDB and VueJS!
-And finishing up my undergraduate thesis on parrallel programming with CUDA.
+I am a fullstack developer, currently working with python + Django + [https://github.com/blb-ventures/strawberry-django-plus](strawberry-django-plus) on backend and React + React Native on frontend.

 <!--
 **rubensoleao/rubensoleao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.